 - Key deliverable from Evolphin

-- Analyze the client deliverables above to create a client specific migration plan
+- Analyze the client deliverables above to create a client specific migration plan in a statement of work

 - Estimate time & effort involved in creating automated scripts or tools for data migration